 An unreleased song that was discovered in October 2011 on one of her lists.
 I assume it was a Red cut.
 Other than that I don't know anything about it since it seems to be one of her newest and rarest songs and no one's heard it.
 If I had to guess I'd say it's probably about Jake Gyllenhaal though. haha

 This song is one of the rarest and is out of circulation.
 I've never heard it and I don't know anybody who has so I have no idea what it's about.

 I'd Lie (Swift) •

-About a guy named Grant Wood that she was friends with and had a crush on in 10th grade.
+About a guy named Grant Wood that she was friends with and had a crush on in10th grade.
 I found this out by reading her old myspace comments to her friends and realizing that she wrote one about not knowing he could play guitar and then I looked further into it and realized that not only can he secretly play guitar (and she's not the only person who didn't know so that line makes a lot of sense haha) but he does in fact have a sister (who is in fact beautiful) and his mom was an English teacher at their high school just like Taylor said so although I don't know his birthday (which I can only assume is the 17th lol) or what his dad's eyes look like (although I have seen a picture of him wearing green haha), I'm still pretty certain the song is about him.
-She played it at her school talent show in 2006 (with him there!) shortly before leaving school and it became a fan favorite although it was cut from Taylor Swift and Fearless and will probably never be released due to the fact that it was a bonus download for those who bought her first album during it's first week at Best Buy.
+She played it at her school talent show in 2006 (with him there!) shortly before leaving school (she wrote it in March and performed it either later in March or in April) and it became a fan favorite although it was cut from Taylor Swift and Fearless and will probably never be released due to the fact that it was a bonus download for those who bought her first album during it's first week at Best Buy.

 I Know What I Want (Swift) •